 The Program invites a select group of graduate students to the weekly lunch with seminar speakers.
 The lunch offers valuable professional opportunities for graduate students to network with distinguished scholars and practitioners in their fields of interest, and also interact with their Harvard faculty advisors and graduate student colleagues.
 For more information, please contact Shinju Fujihira, Executive Director.

-The Contemporary Japanese Politics Study Group enables advanced Ph.D. students to circulate their works-in-progress (conference paper, draft dissertation chapter etc.) and receive feedback.
-The study group’s invitation list includes over fifty faculty, graduate students, and visiting scholars at Harvard and in the greater Boston and New England region.
-The group meets every month, and also includes paper presentations by faculty and Postdoctoral Fellows in the area.
+The Contemporary Japanese Politics Study Group is co-sponsored by the Program on U.S.-Japan Relations at the Weatherhead Center for International Affairs (WCFIA), and the Edwin O. Reischauer Institute of Japanese Studies.
+It offers opportunities for advanced Ph.D. students, faculty, postdoctoral fellows, and visiting scholars to circulate their works-in-progress (conference paper, draft dissertation chapter etc.) and receive feedback.
+The study group’s invitation list includes over fifty faculty, graduate students, and others at Harvard and in the greater Boston and New England region.
 The Study Group is chaired by Susan Pharr and Daniel Smith of the Department of Government, and is co-sponsored with the Reischauer Institute of Japanese Studies.
-For more information, please contact Shinju Fujihira, Executive Director.
+For more information, please contact Shinju Fujihira (sfujihira (at) wcfia.harvard.edu), Executive Director of the Program on U.S.-Japan Relations.

 Every academic year, graduate students and advanced undergraduates (especially those enrolled in senior honors thesis program) have the opportunity to work with the Program’s Associates who share similar research interests.
 Harvard students have gained valuable research contacts and ideas from Associates, and in some cases, the pairings have led to co-authored papers and joint research projects.
 In the fall semester, the Program sponsors a reception dedicated to the graduate students and advanced undergraduates, in order to connect them with Associates and Postdoctoral Fellows.
 For more information, please contact Shinju Fujihira, Executive Director.